-In accordance with Government Auditing Standards, we have also issued our report dated December 14, 2021 on our consideration of the System's' internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated December 15, 2022, on our consideration of the System's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the System's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the System's internal control over financial reporting and compliance.

-Clifton Larson Allen LLP
+lifton Larson Allen LLP

-CliftonLarsonAllen LLP Baltimore, Maryland December 14, 2021
+CliftonLarsonAllen LLP Baltimore, Maryland December 15, 2022

-MANAGEMENT'S DISCUSSION AND ANALYSIS
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEARS ENDED JUNE 30, 2022 AND 2021

-To help facilitate a better understanding of the Maryland State Retirement and Pension System's (the System) financial condition as of June 30, 2021, the results of its operations for the fiscal year then ended, and the fiscal policies that govern its significant business operations, management has prepared this narrative analysis.
+To help facilitate a better understanding of the Maryland State Retirement and Pension System's (the System) financial condition as of June 30, 2022 and 2021, the results of its operations for the fiscal years then ended, and the fiscal policies that govern its significant business operations, management has prepared this narrative analysis.
 This narrative is intended to supplement the System's audited financial statements and, as such should be read in conjunction with these statements, which are presented beginning on page 24.